MightyBurger/burgers_corner/content/projects/curveball.md

 I discovered a really neat abstraction for generating these curves.
 It was inspired by mechanical CAD software like [Solidworks](https://www.solidworks.com/).
 The idea is you *define a 2D profile* that you *extrude into 3D space*.

+In Curveball, the 2D profile is copied multiple times along the path.
+Curveball then takes all the vertices in two adjacent faces and runs it through `chull` to produce a brush.
+Repeat until you reach the end of the path, and the curve is made.

 This feels really natural to generate shapes with, and it opens up a world of options.
 Every combination of *profile* and *path* makes a new curve.
 Some are really weird and probably aren't useful, but there's a lot of interesting, useful curves you can make with it.
 If I code up $m$ different profiles and $n$ different paths, now I can produce $m \cdot n$ different curves!
 Manually coding every permutation would have taken ages.

 ## Orienting